nufaylr/mam/readme.md

 ## Mobile Application Management System (MAM)
-MAM focuses on application management, it provides a lower degree of control over the device, but a higher level of control over applications.
+MAM focuses on application management, it provides a lower degree of control over the device, but a higher level of control over applications that distribute over enterprise endpoint.

 ### License
 Open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)